Overview

 Presets in Stitch allow you to save custom image adjustments—like brightness or contrast tweaks—and apply them consistently across multiple panoramas.
 This helps streamline your workflow and maintain visual consistency, especially after using the Auto Color feature.

-- Open Stitch and click the wizard hat icon (or press A) to access image adjustments.
+- Click the wizard hat icon (or press A) to open image adjustments

-- Save your adjustments to one of three preset slots for reuse.
+- Save adjustments to one of three preset slots

-- Always click Auto Color first to restore Planitar’s default settings before applying a preset.
+- Click Auto Color first to restore Planitar's default settings (not required for R1 — processing happens at capture)

 Presets Only work when applied on top of Planitar's auto adjustments (which are always applied automatically by default).
 If you have reset or made any adjustments, Auto Color should be clicked before applying a preset.However, with an R1 system, the image processing takes place when you first take the image, so Auto Color does not need to be pressed.